-Two females, however, are unlikely to tolerate each other well.
+Two females are unlikely to tolerate each other well.
 Every cat is an individual.
 If you pick two placid females, you may be fine.

-You have to remember that female cats are known as queens, though.
+You have to remember that female cats are known as queens.
 There can only be one queen of your home’s kingdom, and that could mean a lot of scrapping.

 If your female cat has been spayed, a male companion is the safest option.
 This viewpoint is confirmed by Kitten Rescue.
-If your existing cat is male, you can typically go either way.
+If your existing cat is male, you can choose a male or female.

 Cat Breeds That Get Along with Other Cats

 Personality is more important than the breed.
 If your two cats have compatible personas, they’ll usually get along.
-Some cat breeds are more likely to flourish in a multi-cat household than others, though.
+Some cat breeds are more likely to flourish in a multi-cat household, though.

-According to PetCareRx, the following favorite felines are among the best options for multi-cat families.
-These cats tend to be more social and even-tempered than other breeds.
+According to PetCareRx, the following felines are among the best options for multi-cat families.
+These cats tend to be more social and even-tempered than other breeds: